donalmurtagh/spring-boot-example/README.md

-# spring-bean-partial-mock
+# spring-boot-example
-Reproduce a problem that occurs when partially mocking a Spring bean
+A Spring Boot 3.2.0 repo